ashbb/shoes_translator/README.md

 - copy something
 - select a language
-- click `paste` button, then will be pasted from the system clipboard
+- click `paste` link, then will be pasted from the system clipboard
 - show the translation word as mouse hovering
 - if not showing anything, click the word
 - window is resizable
+- re-select language at anytime

 Snapshots:
 ----------